-Radulov scores 31 seconds into OT as Stars beat Vegas 3-2
+Radulov scores 31 seconds into OT, Stars beat Vegas 3-2

 The unsuccessful challenge put the Golden Knights on a power play, during which Khudobin made a pair of sprawling saves, including one when a shot by Tuch ended up under his left leg.

-Dallas led 1-0 after Jamie Oleksiak scored with 17 seconds remaining in the second period, started the offensive charge when he blocked a shot by Stone, who fell down when trying to go with the Stars to the other end.
-Blake Comeau gathered the puck and passed to Miro Heiskanen, who pushed it to his fellow defenseman.
+Dallas led 1-0 after Jamie Oleksiak scored with 17 seconds remaining in the second period, starting the offensive charge when he blocked a shot by Stone.
+Oleksiak took a pass from fellow defenseman Miro Heiskanen and stayed ahead of Alex Martinez before using a forehand, backhand move for the goal.

-Oleksiak stayed ahead of Alec Martinez, and used a forehand, backhand move for the goal, with the puck going off the left leg of Lehner and then trickling into the net just inside the right post.
-That ended Lehner’s shutout streak that had set a postseason franchise record.
+The puck went off the left leg of Lehner and trickled into the net just inside the right post.
+That ended Lehner’s shutout streak of more than 161 minutes that had set a postseason franchise record.

 Lehner had shutout wins in his previous two games, including the Game 7 winner over Vancouver in the second round, and Game 2 against the Stars two days earlier when he stopped 24 shots.

-His shutout streak ended at just under 161 1/2 minutes, breaking the record of 144:04 set two years ago by Marc-Andre Fluery, the primary goalie for the Golden Knights until Lehner was acquired in a deadline trade this season.
+The Golden Knights record had been 144:04 two years ago by Marc-Andre Fluery, still their primary goal until Lehner was acquired in a deadline trade this season.

-Vegas got even on Shea Theodore’s power-play goal with 16:11 left in the third period, a wrister for a long shot through traffic, only 45 seconds after his one-timer from the top of the left circle got past Khudobin but ricocheted off the far post when the Golden Knights had a 5-on-3 advantage.
+Vegas got even at 1 on Shea Theodore’s power-play goal early in the third period, a wrister for a long shot through traffic, soon after his one-timer from the top of the left circle got past Khudobin but ricocheted off the far post when the Golden Knights had a 5-on-3 advantage.

+“Didn’t capitalize on our chances,” Stone said.
+“We had four or five good looks in the power play after the tying goal on the challenge.
+We had opportunities to win the game.”

-But Stars captain Benn’s first goal in five games put them up 2-1 with 12:25 left in regulation.
-He got control of the puck after a pass from Tyler Seguin, and scored on a shot that skirted under the pads and through Lehner’s legs.
+Stars captain Benn’s first goal in five games put them up 2-1 with 12:25 left in regulation, on a shot that skirted under the pads and through Lehner’s legs.

-After the Knights and Stars became the first teams in the modern era (since 1943-44) to exchange shutouts in the first two games of a conference semifinal of final series, Game 3 was scoreless until the closing seconds of the second period — with Lehner and Khudobin both making some impressive saves.
+After the Knights and Stars became the first teams in the modern era (since 1943-44) to exchange shutouts in the first two games of a conference semifinal of final series, Game 3 was scoreless until the closing seconds of the second period.

-The second period started with Lehner’s glove save on Benn’s shot, and another against Joe Kiviranta, the Stars rookie who had a hat trick in Game 7 in the second round against Colorado when he scored in overtime.
+The second period started with Lehner’s glove save on Benn’s shot.
 Esa Lindell’s turnover late in the second period led to a close shot by Stone that was gloved by Khudobin.
-Right after that, William Karlsson had a breakaway and the puck rolled a bit on him before he knocked it into the Khudobin’s body.
+Right after that, William Karlsson had a breakaway and the puck rolled a bit before he knocked it into Khudobin’s body.

 NOTES: Oleksiak’s goal ended a 144-minute scoreless streak for Dallas since scoring on its first shot in the series, 2:36 into Game 1 that they won 1-0. … Heiskanen has an NHL-high 17 assists this season. … Lehner has the longest shutout streak this postseason, surpassing Thatcher Demko of Vancouver (138:40) and Semyon Varlamov of the New York Islanders (138:17). …